apache/doris/docs/en/ecosystem/external-table/iceberg-of-doris.md

     - The order of the columns needs to be consistent with the Iceberg table
 - ENGINE needs to be specified as ICEBERG
 - PROPERTIES property.
-    - `iceberg.hive.metastore.uris`: Hive Metastore service address
     - `iceberg.database`: the name of the database to which Iceberg is mounted
     - `iceberg.table`: the name of the table to which Iceberg is mounted, not required when mounting Iceberg database.
-    - `iceberg.catalog.type`: the catalog method used in Iceberg, the default is `HIVE_CATALOG`, currently only this method is supported, more Iceberg catalog access methods will be supported in the future.
+    - `iceberg.catalog.type`: the catalog type used in Iceberg, the default is `HIVE` (simple name of `org.apache.iceberg.hive.HiveCatalog`).
+    - `iceberg.catalog.pro_key_1`: the catalog properties for `iceberg.catalog.type`.
+For example, `iceberg.catalog.uri` for Iceberg HiveCatalog, `iceberg.catalog.warehouse` for Iceberg HadoopCatalog.
+- Deprecated property key.
+    - `iceberg.hive.metastore.uris`: Please use `iceberg.catalog.uri` for Iceberg HiveCatalog directly.
+- Deprecated property value.
+    - `HIVE_CATALOG` for `iceberg.catalog.type`: Please use `HIVE` to use Iceberg HiveCatalog.

 ### Show table structure